What does motorhome comprehensive insurance cover?

-While some coverages on a motorhome policy are required by law, others may be optional where you live (a local agent can tell you what the law requires in your state).
+While some coverages on a motorhome policy are required by law, others may be optional where you live (your insurance provider can tell you what the law requires in your state).
 However, there are some circumstances where comprehensive coverage might be required:

 - If you're financing your motorhome, your lender may require comprehensive coverage.